radview/webload-documentation/docs/console/statistics_reports.md

 **Example:**

-[Figure 185 ](#_bookmark422)displays the Response Time measurement values for the script, Quickstart.

 > **Note:** The minimum time needed for the SUT to respond to requests from the script during the current test session is 1.246 seconds.
 The maximum time needed for the SUT to respond to the script run by Generator1 during the current slice is 0.461 seconds.
 The average Response Time to the script in the current slice is 1.398 seconds.